HyacinthBirb/HyacinthBirb/README.md

 - 👋 Hi, I’m @HyacinthBirb
-- 👀 I’m interested in Aviation and Conservation.
-I also do some Networking for Unturned Servers
+- 👀 I’m interested in Aviation, Networking and some software development
-- 🌱 I’m currently learning Nothing
+- 🌱 I’m currently learning New Coding stuff
-- 💞️ I’m looking to collaborate on Unturned and Minecraft Server Development
+- 💞️ I’m not looking to colaborate now, my stuff currently is meant for me but im open.
 - 📫 How to reach me Contact me trought Github
-- 😄 Pronouns: None
-- ⚡ Fun fact: Do not start talking about planes or Parrots, i wont shut up.

 <!---
 HyacinthBirb/HyacinthBirb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.